 Once you arrive in Aguas Calientes, you can buy bus tickets to the Machu Picchu entrance, which will cost 52 soles ($19 USD) for a roundtrip ticket.
 Alternatively, you can hike up to Machu Picchu from Aguas Calientes, which will take about 1.5 hours.

-Of course, there are many different hiking trails that also give you access to Machu Picchu while making the journey there an adventure in and of itself!
-Travelling along the Inca Trail, you will see locals going about their daily lives and feel as if you’ve gone back in time.
+Of course, there are many different hiking tours and trails that also give you access to Machu Picchu while making the journey there an adventure in and of itself!
+Traveling along the Inca Trail, you will see locals going about their daily lives and feel as if you’ve gone back in time.

 How Much Is Machu Picchu?

 Aside from the costs of travel mentioned above, the entrance ticket to Machu Picchu is 128 soles, or about $37 USD.
 You can purchase your ticket online or in Aguas Calientes.